p-mcglaughlin/open-domain-qa/README.md

 - [Performance and Benchmarks](#performance-and-Benchmarks)

 # Open-Domain Question Answering
-Question answering (QA) systems attempt to answer factoid questions posed by a user in natural language.
+Question answering (QA) systems attempt to answer questions posed by a user in natural language.

 > Question: How many teeth do dogs have?